ctrimborn12/mke-crime-pipeline/README.md

 # Milwaukee Crime Dashboard

-An interactive data visualization dashboard built with Streamlit to explore reported crime incidents in Milwaukee.
+An interactive data visualization dashboard built with Streamlit to explore reported crime incidents in Milwaukee since 2005.
 The project includes a complete ETL pipeline that extracts, transforms, and loads crime data for analysis and visualization.

 ---